ThrowTheSwitch/Unity/docs/UnityGettingStartedGuide.md

 couple header files.
 These team up to provide functions and macros to make testing easier.

-Unity was designed to be cross platform.
+Unity was designed to be cross-platform.
 It works hard to stick with C standards while still providing support for the many embedded C compilers that bend the rules.
 Unity has been used with many compilers, including GCC, IAR, Clang, Green Hills, Microchip, and MS Visual Studio.
 It's not much work to get it to